frontenddogma/web-development-glossary/manuscript/s.md

 Server logs
 : Log files related to server events.
 Server logs may be generated and stored on the respective servers.

+Server Name Indication
+: An extension to the Transport Layer Security (TLS) computer networking protocol by which a client indicates which hostname it is attempting to connect to at the start of the handshaking process.
+This allows a server to present multiple certificates on the same IP address and TCP port number and hence allows multiple secure (HTTPS) websites (or any other service over TLS) to be served by the same IP address without requiring all those sites to use the same certificate.
+SNI is the conceptual equivalent to HTTP/1.1 name-based virtual hosting, but for HTTPS.&nbsp;[†](#w-sni)

 Server push
 : → Push technology